-During 2021, the method for calculating these figures had to be revised, since less data than normal was available.
-2018 figures have been re-stated, calculated using the new method, to enable continuity of the index.
-2020 values are calculated based on the change seen between 2019 and 2020 within a smaller sub-set of households for which both 2019 and 2020 data was available and there had been no changes in their household composition.
-This change is explained more fully in the Guernsey Household Income Report.
-The 2020 values are likely to be replaced in the next edition, with figures that are based on a broader sample of households.
+One of the main sources of data for this section is the Revenue Service; Income Tax Assessments data.
+Major transformation work is underway within the Revenue Service, which will mean Personal Income Tax Assessments can be completed more quickly in future.
+However, while the transformation work is underway, some Assessments data is being finalised later than normal.
+Household income estimates were made using a different methodology in 2021, but may be restated when the finalised data becomes available.
+2018 and 2019 figures were recalculated using a revised methodology, for continuity of the index.
+2020 values were calculated based on the change seen between 2019 and 2020 within a smaller sub-set of households for which both 2019 and 2020 data was available and there had been no changes in their household composition.
+This change is explained more fully in the Guernsey Household Income Report 2019 and 2020.

-60% of the median net equivalised annual income was £20,512 in 2018, increased to £20,671 in 2019 and decreased to £18,527 in 2020.
-The proportion of households with incomes below this threshold decreased between 2018, 2019 and 2020.
+60% of the median net equivalised annual income was £20,512 in 2018, increased to £20,671 in 2019 and decreased to an estimated £18,527 in 2020.
+The proportion of households with incomes below this threshold decreased between 2018 and 2019 and between 2019 and 2020.